How to apply for your first Irish passport as an adult

 - Your original foreign passport (if available)

-If you became an Irish citizen through the foreign birth register process – you should also include:
+If you became an Irish citizen through the Foreign Birth Register process – you should also include:

 - Your foreign passport

-If you were adopted you should include:
+If you were adopted, you should include:

 - Your civil marriage or civil partnership certificate (if you have changed your surname)

-- Your adoptive Irish parent’s birth certificate or Irish passport
+- Your adoptive Irish parent’s birth certificate or Irish passport (If adopted abroad)

 - Your adoption certificate